CatHood0/easy_rich_editor/easy_text/README.md

 ### EasyText parts
 The fundamental building blocks that represent text segments with optional styling.
 Each part manages its own content and attributes while being part of a larger text structure.

-### EasyTextList
-A specialized linked list that manages `EasyText` nodes with optimized text operations and caching mechanisms.

 ### Attribute System
 - **Inline Attributes**: Style applied to text ranges (colors, fonts, decorations)